adventuremomblog

 Authentic Polish food with quirky style inside and an incredible garden and backyard view of Lake Michigan.

-This restaurant is only open during the summer seasons so you will definitely want to make it there during a visit.
+This restaurant is only open during the summer/early fall, so you’ll definitely want to make it there during a visit.

 Save room for their berry dessert with ice cream because it’s AMAZING!